wgpu-mc/wgpu-mc/README.md

 #### Goals

-wgpu-mc is a standalone rendering engine for Minecraft-compatible projects.
-It's also a replacement to Blaze3D using Fabric and the JNI to interface the two.
+wgpu-mc is a standalone, mostly-batteries-included rendering engine written in Rust.
+Electrum is a fabric mod that integrates wgpu-mc with Minecraft.

 #### Current status

-The project is currently under active development.
-Quite a few important features have been implemented, but not all of them.
-Feature parity with Blaze3D is the main goal at the moment, along with getting world rendering working with Java Edition.
+Both the engine and Electrum are both currently under active development. wgpu-mc is fairly mature, while Electrum needs more development.
+The whole project is WIP, so something may work one day then be rewritten the next.
+Terrain rendering works somewhat, while entities are still entirely un-integrated in Electrum.
+A publicly testable release of the mod should be out Soonish.

 #### WIP and Completed Features